mjastad/uptick/README.md

 ```

-* Build the node runtime fro the project
+* Build the node runtime for the project - this adds the required libs to the node runtime.

 ```
 % npm build /var/www/html/package.json